 – Filing and obtaining registration of trademark in Turkey,

 – Filing arguments and oppositions in Turkey, sending the warning letters,

 – Cancellation of Trademarks in Turkey,

-Although it is not an obligatory, an extensive trademark search should be seen as a time and money saving proceeding since the adoption of a trademark which is confusingly similar with a trademark currently in use or pre-registered in Turkey by others may give rise to a claim for infringement and litigation.
+Although it is not obligatory, an extensive trademark search should be seen as a time and money-saving proceeding since the adoption of a trademark that is confusingly similar to a trademark currently in use or pre-registered in Turkey by others may give rise to a claim for infringement and litigation.

 Upon receipt of instructions and completion of the requirements, we file the trademark applications electronically to the Turkish Patent and Trademark Office.
 With the help of the on-line system of the TPTO, whole process for trademarks – from filing to getting the registration certificate – has been shortened to almost 5-6 months.